TheRefreshCNFT/Tools/HTML/Base64Convert/readMe.txt

 Click Open after all files are selected.

+Specify the save location.

+Leave the name as is.

-Click Save at the prompt for each file.
+Click Save at the prompt for each file. (annoying but goes fast.)

 All files should now be saved in the specified location converted to a base64 data uri.